+Beliefs:

-Beliefs y : Punishment alone will not change behavior Much aggressive behavior is a relationship problem, not a behavior problem Adults must model the behaviors they expect from the students We expect conflicts, and we expect conflicts to be resolved and relationships mended Expectations: Students will show respect for other students
+- Punishment alone will not change behavior - Much aggressive behavior is a relationship problem, not a behavior problem - Adults must model the behaviors they expect from the students - We expect conflicts, but we expect conflicts to be resolved and relationships mended

-Students will show respect for the building Adults will show respect for students Students will develop self-discipline 1.3 Pr rocedural Philosophy positiv Schoo School recognizes that establishing a procedural philosophy consistent with the desired we school environment is as important as following legal and due process procedures.
-The pl's policy and procedures set forth appropriate legal and due process procedures and will be used within the context of the procedural philosophy outlined below: Proce edures: work together to resolve the conflict Work to repair the relationship and build trust Be subject to additional consequences if they exhibit unsafe behaviors during the conflict memk restudents are involved in a conflict with, or feel they have been treated unfairly by, a per of the staff or a volunteer, they will: Report their feelings to their parent or to the administrator or counselor, who will work together to set up a conference with the student, the parent, an administrator or counselor, and the adult involved in order to resolve the conflict and mend the relationship In students flagrantly disregard the safety of others, show blatant disrespect to others, insistently behave in a disrespectful or unsafe way: The student will be subjected to consequences and positive behavior support to ensure that the student will make better choices in the future.
-Consequences might include: In-School Suspension Out of School Suspension Expulsion Restitution Repayment for damages The student will work to earn back the trust of the School community by actions such as: Genuine apology to injured or affected parties Demonstration of appropriate behaviors following the incident Repair or replace any damaged items Due p process to protect the rights of students will include: All students will be treated with dignity and respect as they go through correction procedures.
+Expectations:

+- Students will show respect for other students

+- Students will show respect for adults

+- Students will show respect for the building

+- Adults will show respect for students

+- Students will develop self-discipline

+1.3 Procedural Philosophy

+The School recognizes that establishing a procedural philosophy consistent with the desired positive school environment is as important as following legal and due process procedures.
+The School's policy sets forth appropriate legal and due process procedures and will be followed within the context of the procedural philosophy outlined below:

+Procedures:

+When students are involved in conflicts with other students, they will:

+- Work together to resolve the conflict - Work to repair the relationship and build trust - Be subject to additional consequences if they exhibit unsafe behaviors during the conflict

+When students are involved in a conflict with or feel they have been treated unfairly by a member of the staff or a volunteer, they will:

+Report their feelings to their parent or to the administrator or counselor, who will work together to set up a conference with the student, the parent, an administrator or counselor, and the adult involved in order to resolve the conflict and mend the relationship

+When students flagrantly disregard the safety of others, show blatant disrespect to others, or consistently behave in a disrespectful or unsafe way:

+- The student will be subjected to consequences and positive behavior support to ensure that the student will make better choices in the future.
+Consequences might include:

+- In-School Suspension

+- Out of School Suspension

+- Expulsion

+- Restitution

+- Repayment for damages

+- The student will work to earn back the trust of the School community by actions such as:

+- Genuine apology to injured or affected parties

+- o Demonstration of appropriate behaviors following the incident

+- Repair or replace any damaged items

+Due process to protect the rights of students will include:

+- All students will be treated with dignity and respect as they go through correction procedures.
 The administration will see to it that their rights are protected through the process.
-If parents feel their student has not been treated fairly, they may request a hearing with the School's Board of Directors (the "Board") in accordance with the School's Grievance Policy.

-☐ Students will show respect for adults

-Parents will be notified when students are involved in situations that are deemed to be serious.
-Parents and students will be notified of the expectations, possible consequences, and the procedures involved at the beginning of each school year.
+If parents feel their student has not been treated fairly, they may request a hearing with the School's Board of Directors (the "Board") in accordance with the School's Grievance Policy. - Parents will be notified when students are involved in situations that are deemed to be serious - Parents and students will be notified of the expectations, possible consequences, and the procedures involved in this policy at the beginning of each school year.